 Operation of bots for Advertisers

 In the past few years, the presence of bots has been gradually been increasing on the social media sites.
 The numbers of social media accounts that are automated to do some repetitive tasks being disguised as human users has been increasing when in reality these are just pieces of codes that perform tasks which otherwise would have taken a chunk of time, which thus providing an incentive to automate rather than assigning actors to perform those tasks.
 The bots put out content which they are programmed to do, which can range from political messages to pornographic material.
 To add realism to the credibility and to give them an appearance of a human actor, identities are stolen from the social media and attached to these bots.
 This is a big problem as it ties down the identity of victim to the messages or propaganda that is being circulated.

 This scam of purchase and sell of bots was exposed by New York Times in their 2018 article titled, ‘Uncovering Instagram Bots with a New Kind of Detective Work’, in which they talked about how this business of the sale of bots is booming due to a demand online by social media stars and influencers.
-The increase in amount of followers makes an influencer more advertiser friendly to marketing groups who prefer to choose influencers based on their reach and overall audience.
+With the help of highly rated maps SEO service, the increase in amount of followers makes an influencer more advertiser friendly to marketing groups who prefer to choose influencers based on their reach and overall audience.
 What happens is, as a large chunk of these followers are bots, the advertisers are defrauded and could not get back the price that they had paid to such an influencer due to lower levels of reach than what was earlier reasonably estimated.
 The other problem that it causes is the increase in incentive for the developers of such bots to produce more and more bots and to inject them into the market which leads to an increase in the incidents of the identity theft as identities from random profiles are stolen in order to evade the bot-detection software and give such dummy profiles a look of originality.

 https://www.
 Scientificamerican.com/article/anatomy-of-social-hack